steven-ww/robot-wars/.junie/guidelines.md

   - Always append new prompts to the end of the file

 ### 7.2 Build Process
-- Build the project before submitting results
+- Build the project using the "./gradlew build command" at the top level
   - Ensure all tests pass during the build process
+  - Ensure all checkstyle rules pass